 PwC (PricewaterhouseCoopers) is a multinational professional services network that provides services in audit, tax, consulting, and advisory.
 PwC is one of the “Big Four” accounting firms and operates in over 157 countries.
 A PwC internship offers students a unique opportunity to gain hands-on experience in the professional services industry and to learn from experienced professionals.

 PwC offers a variety of internships for students at different levels of education.
-Their internships are available to undergraduate, graduate, and MBA students who are interested in pursuing a career in accounting, tax, consulting, or advisory services.
+The firm’s internships are available to undergraduate, graduate, and MBA students who are interested in pursuing a career in accounting, tax, or consulting services.
 PwC internships are offered throughout the year and can last from a few weeks to several months.

 Benefits of a PwC Internship

 The benefits of a PwC internship are numerous.
 First, interns get to work with experienced professionals who can provide mentorship and guidance.
-Interns are assigned a coach who will help them navigate their internship and offer feedback on their performance.
+Interns are assigned a team of development coaches who will help them navigate their internship and offer feedback on their performance.
 Additionally, interns get to work on real client projects, which provides them with a unique opportunity to apply what they have learned in the classroom to real-world situations.

 Second, PwC internships provide students with a unique opportunity to network.
 Interns have the opportunity to meet and work with professionals from various departments within PwC, including audit, tax, consulting, and advisory.
 This allows interns to gain exposure to different areas of the firm and to learn about potential career paths.
 Additionally, PwC interns have access to PwC’s vast alumni network, which can provide valuable connections and career opportunities in the future.

 Third, PwC internships offer competitive compensation and benefits.
-Interns are paid for their work and are eligible for benefits such as health insurance, paid time off, and retirement savings plans.
+Interns are paid for their work and are eligible for benefits such as health insurance, paid time off, retirement savings plans, and even discounted gym memberships!
 Additionally, PwC offers training and development programs for interns, which can help them develop the skills necessary to succeed in the professional services industry.
 For more information on compensation, see our Consulting Salary Report.

 Types of Internships

-Another type of PwC internship is the Tax Internship.
+Specifically, PwC offers an internship in the Tax department.
 This internship is designed for students who are interested in pursuing a career in tax.
 Tax interns work on client engagements and are responsible for tasks such as researching tax laws, preparing tax returns, and assisting with tax planning.
-Tax interns also attend training sessions and participate in team-building activities.

-PwC also has a commitment to Black and Latinx applicants.
-Their Access Your Potential program focuses on closing the opportunity and employment gap.
+PwC also has a commitment to Black and Latinx applicants, illustrated through the Access Your Potential program focused on closing the opportunity and employment gap.
 See more about the program here.

 Finally PwC has a sophomore summer internship program.
 You can find more information on that and other programs like it here.